Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Supremum of the local time when

-Let us denote $\hat L := L(\text{argmax}_{[0,L^{-1}(r/Q)]} Z_1)$.
-Considering the Poisson point process of excursions of $Z_1$ associated with the local time $L$, $\hat L$ is the instant when occurs the highest excursion before the instant $r/Q$.
-It is a well-known property of Poisson point processes that it follows a uniform distribution on $[0, r/Q]$ :
+Let us denote $\hat L := L(\text{argmax}_{[0,L^{-1}(r/Q)]} Z_1)$. {We consider the Poisson point process of excursions of $Z_1$ associated with the local time $L$ and the excursions corresponding to jumps occurring in $[0, r/Q]$. $\hat L$ then represents the instant in $[0, r/Q]$ when occurs the jump corresponding to the highest of these excursions . }It is a well-known property of Poisson point processes that it follows a uniform distribution on $[0, r/Q]$: